Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 133.  ### Question133
-True or False: The purpose of a Sprint is to produce a valuable and useful Increment of working product.
+True or False: The purpose of a Sprint is to produce a valuable and useful Increment of working Product.

 - [x] True.
 - [ ] False.